On Busy Draft Night, Baltimore Ravens Select Notre Dame S Kyle Hamilton, Iowa C Tyler Linderbaum; Deal 'Hollywood' Brown

 BALTIMORE (WJZ) — After giving up an NFL-worst 4,742 passing yards, the Ravens shored up their secondary this offseason by signing safety Marcus Williams.
-Executive vice president and general manager Eric DeCosta doubled down with the 14th overall pick on Thursday night, taking dynamic safety Kyle Hamilton out of Notre Dame.
+Executive vice president and general manager Eric DeCosta doubled down with the 14th overall pick of the NFL Draft on Thursday night, taking dynamic safety Kyle Hamilton out of Notre Dame.

-A series of trades netted the Ravens the 25th overall pick, and DeCosta decided to add more protection for quarterback Lamar Jackson by selecting Iowa center Tyler Linderbaum.READ MORE: Ravens Deal WR Marquise "Hollywood" Brown To Cardinals For 23rd Overall Pick
+A series of trades netted the Ravens the 25th overall pick, and DeCosta decided to add more protection for quarterback Lamar Jackson by selecting Iowa center Tyler Linderbaum.READ MORE: Maryland Roommates Return From Vacation To Find Strangers In Bed, Apartment Emptied Out, Police Say

+“I think we’re all thrilled we got, in our opinion, the very two best players at their positions,” DeCosta said in a late-evening press conference, flanked by head coach John Harbaugh and director of player personnel Joe Hortiz.

 The blockbuster deal that made it all happen: the Ravens sent wide receiver Marquise “Hollywood” Brown, along with the 100th pick, to the Arizona Cardinals to jump back into the first round at No. 23.